Xilinx/VMC_Help/AIE/FIR_Interpolation_Stream/README.md

 ## Parameters

 ### Main
-#### Input data type/Output data type
+#### Input/Output data type
-Describes the type of individual data samples input to and output from the filter function. int16, cint16, int32, cint32, float, cfloat.
+Set the data type of the block input and output.
+The data type of the input signal to the block must match this setting.

 #### Filter coefficients data type
-Describes the type of individual coefficients of the filter taps.
-It should be one of int16, cint16, int32, cint32, float, cfloat and must also satisfy the following rules:
+Set the filter coefficients data type.
+This parameter's setting may be restricted based on the Input/Output data type.
+In particular,

-  - Complex types are only supported when the Input/Output data type is also complex.
+* Complex types are only supported when the Input/Output data type is also complex.
-  - 32-bit types are only supported when the Input/Output data type is also a 32-bit type.
+* 32-bit types are only supported when the Input/Output data type is also a 32-bit type.
-  - Filter coefficients data type must be an integer type if the Input/Output data type is an integer type.
+* Filter coefficients data type must be an integer type if the Input/Output data type is an integer type.
-  - Filter coefficients data type must be a float type if the Input/Output data type is a float type.
+* Filter coefficients data type must be a float type if the Input/Output data type is a float type.

-#### Specify filter coefficients via input port
+#### Use runtime coefficinet reloading
-When this option is enabled, the tool allows you to specify reloadable filter coefficients via the input port.
+When this option is enabled, the tool allows you to specify reloadable filter coefficients via an input port

 #### Filter coefficients
-Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length and must be in the range 4 to 240 inclusive.
+Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length.

 #### Interpolation factor
 An unsigned integer which describes the interpolation factor of the